-The study and practice of communication builds essential competencies in understanding and using language, sharing ideas and experiences and enrolling others in possibilities for personal/communal growth and excellence in the workplace.
+The Bachelor of Arts with a communication emphasis is the study and practice of communication builds essential competencies in understanding and using language, sharing ideas and experiences and enrolling others in possibilities for personal/communal growth and excellence in the workplace.

 Communication courses provide majors with a broad base of knowledge and application to develop creative and critical thinking processes, which shape messages to impact others in a multitude of social and work environments.
 Faculty prepare students for professional employment or graduate studies.